Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * conduct parameter and model recovery;
 * assess statistical power and information value;
 * compare candidate protocol designs;
-* generate prospective human-study predictions.
+* generate prospective human-study predictions;
+* document the reusable architecture and domain-adaptation requirements for later indications.

 Key output:

-> A validated design engine that can distinguish proposed mechanisms and recommend informative human comparisons.
+> A reusable computational design engine, validated through the chronic-primary-pain demonstrator, that can distinguish proposed mechanisms, improve the design of human comparisons and provide a documented framework for adaptation to future indications.

 A separate technical appendix will describe this work package in detail.